FAQ

 This is me living my life.
 There are certain things I choose to do with it.
 One is to embark on epic odysseys of cosmic exploration in which I ponder the mysteries of reality.

 I did have that experience.
 It worked out far better than I’d hoped.
-Writing a book was a separate thing, in which I take you through that high-octane immersion.
-Sponsorship may have made the logistics easier, but doing it the way I did means the journey was pure and spontaneous in a way it could never have been had it been designed.
+Writing a book was a separate thing in which, among other things, I take the reader through that high-octane immersion.
+Sponsorship may have made the logistics easier, but doing it the way I did meant the journey was organic and spontaneous in a way that it could never have been, had it been designed.

 When you read about it, I hope you’ll see that you could never have made something like that up, you couldn’t have planned it, and it is not the sort of thing for which one might gain sponsorship.